Ankush1992/Ankush1992.github.io/_posts/2017-04-30-frequency-capping-redis.md

 ```

 Now that we have the daily and monthly impressions served to this user, we can easily compare these counts against the capping limit set for our campaign in our CMS.
-If we haven't exceeded our capping limit, the user would be shown the ad and a impression would be generated.
+If we haven't exceeded our capping limit, the user would be shown the ad and an impression would be generated.

 Next, let's look at how to increment our counts when we get an impression.